 So in December 1996, ACDA Director Holum was informed by the White House that the ACDA "independent box" had to disappear.
 At the same time, senior State officials as well as some long-time congressional supporters of the agency told Holum that the political situation could no longer support an independent ACDA.
-Accordingly, he called ACDA Deputy Director Ralph Earle, Executive Secretary Barbara Starr and myself into his office and asked whether we should "negotiate or fight."
-All three of us supported the concept of negotiating the best arrangement we could, given the strategic situation: opposition in Congress, no support in the White House or elsewhere in the executive branch, and limited interest in the non-governmental community.
-Our position was further weakened by the fact that all four assistant ACDA directors had left by early 1997, and there was no prospect of getting replacements named and confirmed.
+Accordingly, he called his closest advisors at the Agency into his office and asked whether ACDA should "negotiate or fight."
+All of those officials supported the concept of negotiating the best arrangement possible, given the strategic situation: opposition in Congress, no support in the White House or elsewhere in the executive branch, and limited interest in the non-governmental community.
+The ACDA position was further weakened by the fact that all four assistant ACDA directors had left by early 1997 and there was no prospect of getting replacements named and confirmed given Senator Helms as Chairman of the Senate Foreign Relations Committee.

-I prepared an opening position based on an analysis of the 1961 Senate Bill which led to the Arms Control and Disarmament Act.
+An opening position was prepared based an analysis of the 1961 Senate Bill which led to the Arms Control and Disarmament Act.
 (Unlike the House version which eventually prevailed, the Senate bill would have established an independent arms control agency within State.)
-Barbara Starr did the nuts and bolts negotiations, with Director Holum setting overall policy and, advised by Ralph Earle and me, weighing in as needed with Secretary of State Madeleine Albright, Deputy Secretary Strobe Talbott, National Security Advisor Sandy Berger, and other key officials.
+Holum's Executive Assistant did the nuts and bolts negotiations, with Director Holum setting overall policy and, advised by other key senior officials weighing in as needed with Secretary of State Madeleine Albright, Deputy Secretary Strobe Talbott, National Security Advisor Sandy Berger, and other officials.